Harold and Frances Holt Physic Garden

 The Physic Garden at UBC Botanical Garden owes its creation to Dr. Roy Taylor, former director of the Botanical Garden, who commissioned the landscape architectural firm of Justice and Webb.
 They found inspiration in a 16th century Dutch engraving showing monks working in a monastery garden.
 Initial plantings in the Physic Garden in 1976 were established from a list generated by the newly-formed Friends of the Garden (FOGs), after much consultation and research.
 Seeds of many of the plants were donated by the Chelsea Physic Garden, as part of a historical legacy that involves seed exchanges and gifts between Physic Gardens.

-In the 1990s the Physic Garden underwent a major renovation and the garden was re-named in honour of Harold and Francis Holt.
+In the 1990s the Physic Garden underwent a major renovation and the garden was re-named in honour of Harold and Frances Holt.
 In 2007, the Garden re-established its historical connection with the Chelsea Physic Garden by acquiring a new gift of seeds.
-The goal for the Harold and Francis Holt Physic Garden is to maintain the connection to Chelsea and to introduce medicinal plants of documented wild origin.
+The goal for the Harold and Frances Holt Physic Garden is to maintain the connection to Chelsea and to introduce medicinal plants of documented wild origin.

 Physic gardens were usually built as additions to universities for the education of physicians and apothecaries.
 In these settings, medicinal plants were grown and identified, and their medicaments and active ingredients prepared and purified.
 The first physic gardens developed in Italy at universities in Padua (1544), Pisa (1545), Florence (1545) and Bologna (1567).
 From here, physic gardens spread to other parts of Europe.
 The first English physic garden developed at Oxford University in 1621, followed by the Chelsea Physic Garden in 1673, which was founded by the Worshipful Society of Apothecaries as a garden for training apprentices.